skamansam/skamansam.github.io/src/posts/2009-06-15-how-to-repair-images-with-imagemagick.md

 ---
+comments: true
+view: post
 layout: post
+lang: en
+author: skamansam
-title: "How To Repair Images with ImageMagick"
+title: How To Repair Images with ImageMagick
-date:  2009-06-15 11:23:00  -0400
-comments: true
+description: Using ImageMagick to repair corrupted images
+excerpt: the images [...] were taken with my phone's camera and all had errors
+cover: false
+coverImage: false
+coverAlt: RBE Logo
 categories:
+  - web-development
+tags:
+  - Coppermine
+  - Image Repair
+created_at: 2009-06-15 11:23:00
+updated_at: 2009-06-15 11:23:00
+meta:
+  - property: og:image
+    content: /images/GSoC-logo-horizontal-800.png
+  - name: twitter:image
+    content: /images/GSoC-logo-horizontal-800.png
 ---

 I have been doing a lot of importing of photos on my photo site, and have noticed some images do not display properly.
-SinceI love ImageMagick so much,  I set up  my gallery to use it.
+Since I love ImageMagick so much, I set up  my gallery to use it.
 However, there appears to be a check in the Coppermine software that aborts reading the file upon errors in the image.
 So I typed the command "display imagename.jpg" for some of the files that did not import properly, and everything appeared to be fine.
 But I did notice something peculiar about the images: they were taken with my phone's camera and all had errors printed out when I tried to open them, but seem to